18F/dodsbir-scrape/README.md

 #initialize
 s = DODSBIRScrape()

-#get a topic based on id
+#get a topic based on topic number
 topic = s.get_topic("SB142-004")

 #see what you grabbed